ytianle/ytianle.github.io/docs/blog/index.md

-# 🎙️**Excerpt**
+# 🔊**BroadCast**

-> This is a section to excerpt content thoughts from internet that triggers my deep thinking.
+> Thoughts, interests, brain storms, learning...
+All the blog article posts will start from the topic shown in this section.